m1griffin/arrayfunc/codegen/docmathtemplate.rst

 ValueError          operator not valid for this function.
 An operator parameter used was not valid for this
                                                                  function.
 ValueError          operator not valid for this platform.
 The operator used is not supported on this platform.
 TypeError           parameter error.
-An unspecified error occured when parsing the
+An unspecified error occurred when parsing the
                                                                  parameters.
 TypeError           parameter missing.
 An expected parameter was missing.
 ValueError          parameter not valid for this operation.
 A value is not valid for this operation.
 E.g.